 - Persuading the Supreme Court to grant certiorari in two significant intellectual property cases:

 Teva Pharmaceuticals USA, Inc. v.
 Sandoz, Inc.: The Supreme Court agreed to take up the subject of patent claim construction for the first time in nearly 20 years and hear Teva’s challenge to the Federal Circuit’s longstanding precedent insisting on reviewing factual issues de novo.
 Mr. Jay was counsel of record on the successful petition for certiorari and the merits briefs and argued the case in October 2014.
+In January 2015, the Supreme Court agreed with Teva’s arguments by a vote of 7-2, vacating a Federal Circuit decision that had invalidated patent protection for Teva’s blockbuster multiple sclerosis drug, Copaxone® 20mg.

 B&B Hardware, Inc. v.
 Hargis Industries, Inc.: This trademark case affects both infringement litigation in district court and litigation before the Trademark Trial and Appeal Board.
 The legal issue the Supreme Court will decide is whether one tribunal’s decision on the “likelihood of confusion” between two trademarks is binding in other tribunals as well.
-Mr. Jay was counsel of record on the successful petition for certiorari and the merits briefs and will argue the case in December 2014.
+Mr. Jay was counsel of record on the successful petition for certiorari and the merits briefs and argued the case in December 2014.

 - Orally arguing Securities Act claims and securing a victory on behalf of Municipal Mortgage & Equity and several of its former and current officers and directors when the Fourth Circuit affirmed the dismissal of claims that the company made false statements in the registration statement for its 2005 secondary public offering.